discrete-notes/discrete-notes.github.io/_posts/2021-02-25-february-21-notes.md

 ![](assets/karp-sipser-1.png){: .center-image width="80%"} | ![](assets/karp-sipser-2.png){: .center-image width="80%"} | ![](assets/karp-sipser-3.png){: .center-image width="80%"}

 ![](assets/karp-sipser-4.png){: .center-image width="80%"} | ![](assets/karp-sipser-5.png){: .center-image width="80%"} | ![](assets/karp-sipser-6.png){: .center-image width="80%"}

+<p align="center"><small><i>
+A run of Karp-Sipser algorithm.
+The blue edges are taken using the first rule.
+The red edge is taken using the second rule.
+The grey edges are the edges that that removed.
+</i></small></p>

 There exists a slightly more complicated version (as detailed in [this blog post](https://cscresearchblog.wordpress.com/2018/11/16/karp-sipser-heuristic-and-reductions/#arfp)),